 STAND-UP Paddle Board Hull Types

-Before we begin with the pros and cons of the two paddle board types allow me to tell you that there are a number of hybrid boards.
+Before we begin with the pros and cons of the two stand-up paddle board types, allow me to tell you that there are a number of hybrid boards.
 These paddle boards attempt to provide users with the right blend of both main sup boards.

 You could race paddle boards (an incredibly fun activity), engage in sup yoga, or you could paddle board for leisure (my personal favorite).

 You can buy Fishing Paddle boards if you love to do fishing activities.